 The way online services are setup today implies that the only technical means to provide a more personalized experience to customers is to collect as much as possible personal data into a server and then to put it into some machine that offers recommendations.
-Personalization is convenience, and we all want convenience, even at the price of compromise of our personal lives.
+Personalization is convenient, and we all want convenience, even at the price of compromise of our personal lives.
 This line of thought started with Amazon, Google, and Facebook, and today it seems that every other online service is operating under the same modus operandi.
 A situation that is irrational in terms of consumer privacy having hundreds of copies of our most intimate online and demographic data in the hands of thousands of employees and systems in small and large companies.

 The fact that our data is collected and stored somewhere out of our hands is the root of all evil – exactly where the privacy sagas of the recent decade started.
 On a broader view, the world is stuck in a stalemate against this new world paradigm, where legal and government institutions do not even know how to approach this issue beyond offering arbitrary fines, which are hard to enforce.
 We all march towards a future where more and more sensitive data is collected about us and potentially abused in ways we can’t imagine.